June 24, 2011, Update- Updating info on some of the links below (some of the venues have taken the pages down… chickens).

 Attucks Theater in Norfolk.(Removed the link, they removed the page)

-- 15% of Gross Revenue must go the venue (city)
+- 15% of Gross Revenue must go to the venue (city)

 PDF Agreement Here (They removed the link, I guess they are ashamed)